Chasing Yesterday (album): Critical reception

 Chasing Yesterday received positive reviews from music critics.
 On Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album received an average score of 68 based on 26 reviews, indicating "generally favorable reviews".

-Rolling Stone gave a positive review stating, "The greater appeal of Chasing Yesterday is in the way Gallagher, 47, now does reflection, loss and persistent optimism, leavening his usual power chords and pub-choir-ready choruses with a dusky, psychedelic churn that exposes the long, hidden thread running from early-Seventies Traffic to The Stone Roses."
-Mojo gave the album a 4/5 rating writing that, "While it may appear to arrive under a typically vague or clanging banner in the tradition of Dig Out Your Soul or Standing on the Shoulder of Giants, Chasing Yesterday is the most fittingly titled album to bear Noel Gallagher's name.
+David Fricke of Rolling Stone gave a positive review: "The greater appeal of Chasing Yesterday is in the way Gallagher, 47, now does reflection, loss and persistent optimism, leavening his usual power chords and pub-choir-ready choruses with a dusky, psychedelic churn that exposes the long, hidden thread running from early-Seventies Traffic to the Stone Roses."
+Mojo gave the album a 4/5 rating, writing, "While it may appear to arrive under a typically vague or clanging banner in the tradition of Dig Out Your Soul or Standing on the Shoulder of Giants, Chasing Yesterday is the most fittingly titled album to bear Noel Gallagher's name.
 The 47-year-old is in reflective lyrical mode, revealing his view from middle age, trying to find peace with the past, or (textbook mid-life crisis material) searching for a spectral, unattainable female."

 NME awarded the album a score of 7/10 and commended Gallagher for blending his typical style with new influences "what do we expect from Noel Gallagher?
 Too much, probably, like all the other '90s Britrock titans who've never been adequately replaced.
-'Chasing Yesterday' has its flaws, but they're far outnumbered by moments where it succeeds in catching up with its titular quarry.
+Chasing Yesterday has its flaws, but they're far outnumbered by moments where it succeeds in catching up with its titular quarry.
 The past will never be a foreign country to Noel Gallagher, but from this vantage point, tomorrow is looking pretty rosy."
-Helen Brown, writing for The Telegraph gave Chasing Yesterday a score of 3/5 concluding "The USP of this record is its warmer, looser atmosphere.
+Helen Brown, writing for The Telegraph, gave Chasing Yesterday a score of 3/5, concluding, "The USP of this record is its warmer, looser atmosphere.
 Songs begin with little studio scuffles, exhalations and murmurs.
-Then, in the middle there's an unexpectedly trippy little chill out number called The Right Stuff with a bassline that oozes with the retro-gloop of a lava lamp.
+Then, in the middle there's an unexpectedly trippy little chill out number called 'The Right Stuff' with a bassline that oozes with the retro-gloop of a lava lamp.
 Nice for Gallagher to stop chasing after yesterday for a while and just enjoy remembering it."

 Chasing Yesterday won 'Best Album' at the 2015 Q Awards.